 The planting of trees improves water quality by reducing stormwater runoff and erosion while facilitating nutrient removal.
 In celebration of Alabama's Arbor Day and to encourage the reforestation of the City's urban landscape, the City's Tree Commission sponsors a tree giveaway.
-The Commission gave away 750 Cherrybark Oak and 750 Dogwood seedlings at the annual 2012 Arbor Day Tree Giveaway.
-The City also gave away 1,000 Dogwood seedlings at the 2012 Christmas parade.
+The Commission gave away 750 Black Gum seedlings and 750 Southern Sugar Maple seedlings at the annual 2013 Arbor Day Tree Giveaway.
+The City also gave away 700 Dogwood seedlings at the 2013 Christmas parade.